-As an annual tradition of Children’s Book Week, esteemed children’s book illustrators are chosen to create bookmarks which celebrates children’s books and reading.
+As an annual tradition of Children’s Book Week, esteemed children’s book illustrators are chosen to create bookmarks which celebrate children’s books and reading.
 This year, in keeping with the theme of Read Now ● Read Forever, seven artists have contributed their beautiful and inspiring artwork.
-These bookmarks are available to print and distribute to children and teens and booklovers everywhere!
+These bookmarks are available to print and distribute to children, teens, and book lovers everywhere!

 Click on each bookmark to download and print.
 Or download all at once here!

 Have you downloaded these FREE 2019 Children’s Book Week bookmarks?!
 Featuring art by talented @SelinaAlko, @sean_qualls, @verabee, @authorjasonchin, Ekua Holmes, @juanamedina, & @JessieSima Get them here: https://bit.ly/2DLP2tb #BookWeek100

 Selina Alko & Sean Qualls (Scholastic)

 Selina Alko is the author and illustrator of several acclaimed books for children, including Daddy Christmas & Hanukka Mama and B is for Brooklyn.
 Sean Qualls has illustrated many celebrated books for children, including Giant Steps to Change the World by Spike Lee and Tonya Lewis Lee, Little Cloud and Lady Wind by Toni Morrison and her son Slade, Dizzy by Jonah Winter, and Before John was a Jazz Giant by Carole Boston Weatherford, for which Sean received a Coretta Scott King Illustrator Honor.
 Together they have created The Case for Loving and Why Am I Me?
 The couple lives in Brooklyn, New York, with their two children.